J12003LPZ/New-York-Archival-Society/README.md

 ## Final Product

-For company reasons, I cannot share the source code.
-However, you can view the final product [here](https://newyorkarchivalsociety.org/).
+You can view the final product [here](https://newyorkarchivalsociety.org/).